THE AMAZING 2001 FLOOD!

 warm pullovers.

-SSQQ instructor Linda Cook also seemed to size things up quickly.
+SSQQ instructor Linda Cook sized things up quickly.

-She too claimed a couch and pulled out a book.
+She claimed a couch early on and pulled out a book.
 How she read in

 the darkness of Room 2 is beyond me, but she quickly made